afritzler/garden-universe/README.md

 ```

 The web UI can be accessed via http://localhost:3000 and the rendered graph under http://localhost:3000/graph.
-With `--port` you can also specify under which port the garden universe server should be exposed (default is 3000).
+With the `--port` flag you can also specify under which port the garden universe server should be exposed (default is 3000).

 To build the Docker image
 ```